Onam: Significance

 Onam is an ancient Hindu festival of Kerala that celebrates rice harvest.

-Regardless of religion, Christians and Malayali Muslims also celebrate Onam in addition to Hindus.
-In Kerala, it has developed into a cultural celebration that unites people of all faiths and represents harmony, prosperity, and the harvest.
+Christians also celebrate Onam in addition to Hindus.
 The festival has also expanded beyond geographical borders in recent years, with participation from other South Indian communities, including Tamils, Kannadigas, Telugus, etc. particularly in urban areas and culturally diverse contexts.
 However, a minority of Islamic scholars have occasionally expressed concerns about Muslim participation.

 Mahabali and Vamana

-According to Hindu mythology, Mahabali was the great-great-grandson of a Brahmin sage named Kashyapa, the great-grandson of a demonic dictator, Hiranyakashipu, and the grandson of Vishnu devotee Prahlada.
+According to Hindu mythology, Mahabali was the great-great-grandson of a Brahmin sage named Kashyapa, the great-grandson of an asura king, Hiranyakashipu, and the grandson of Vishnu devotee Prahlada.
 This links the festival to the Puranic story of Prahlada of Holika fame in Hinduism, who was the son of Hiranyakashipu.
-Prahlada, despite being born to a demonic Asura father who hated Vishnu, rebelled against his father's persecution of people and worshipped Vishnu.
+Prahlada, despite being born to an asura father who hated Vishnu, rebelled against his father's persecution of people and worshipped Vishnu.
 Hiranyakashipu tries to kill his son Prahlada, but is slain by Vishnu in his Narasimha avatar, and Prahlada is saved.

 The dwarf Vamana taking a leap-step is a part of many Hindu temple arts (above), and one legend behind Onam.

-Prahlada's grandson, Mahabali, came to power by defeating the gods (Devas) and taking over the three worlds.
-According to Vaishnavism, the defeated Devas approached Vishnu for help in their battle with Mahabali.
+Prahlada's grandson, Mahabali, came to power by defeating the gods (devas) and taking over the three worlds.
+According to Vaishnavism, the defeated devas approached Vishnu for help in their battle with Mahabali.
 Vishnu refused to join the gods in violence against Mahabali because Mahabali was a good ruler and his own devotee.
 Mahabali, after his victory over the gods, declared that he would perform a yajna (homa – a sacrifice/ritual) and grant anyone any request during the yajna.
 Vishnu took the avatar – his fifth – of a dwarf monk called Vamana and approached Mahabali.
 The king offered anything to the boy – gold, cows, elephants, villages, food, whatever he wished.
 The boy said that one must not seek more than one needs, and all he needed was "three paces of land".
 Mahabali agreed.

 Vamana grew to an enormous size and covered everything Mahabali ruled over in just two paces.
 For the third pace, Mahabali offered his head for Vishnu to step on, an act that Vishnu accepted as evidence of Mahabali's devotion.
 Vishnu granted him a boon, by which Mahabali could visit again, once every year, the lands and people he previously ruled.
 This revisit marks the festival of Onam, as a reminder of the virtuous rule and his humility in keeping his promise before Vishnu.
 The last day of Mahabali's stay is remembered with a nine-course vegetarian Onasadya feast.